 The Habitat Foundation provides grants to advance the conservation of biodiversity through research, conservation initiatives, and integrated approaches to strengthen protected area management and build capacity for sustainability and environmental education.
 In addition, our internship programmes provide opportunities for promising young students or fresh graduates to gain experience in implementing a conservation programme.
 Applications for Grants and Young Professional Internships in 2021 have now been extended to 30 September 2020.
 Click on the headings below to learn more about the different grants.

-The Habitat Foundation Research Grants are intended to support students and researchers seeking to advance our knowledge of biodiversity, rainforest ecology, and sustainability.
-Emphasis is on studies which have the potential to be applied to conservation and promote balance between protection and the productive use of rainforest ecosystems.
+The Habitat Foundation Research Grants support research that will advance our knowledge of biodiversity, rainforest ecology, and sustainability.
+Emphasis is on studies with potential application to strengthen conservation impact and promote a balance between protection and the productive use of rainforest ecosystems.

 Penang Hill Small Grants

-The Habitat Foundation Conservation Grants funds timely interventions and actions which can contribute to the conservation of species or important ecosystems.
+The Habitat Foundation Conservation Grants fund timely interventions and actions which can contribute to the conservation of species or important ecosystems.
 Proposed activities may be part of an ongoing programme of work or a new pilot project.
-Successful proposals are those that demonstrate close collaboration with relevant government and local community stakeholders, and present a strong case for the sustainability of these efforts.
+Successful proposals are those that involve close collaboration with relevant government and local community stakeholders, and present a strong case for the sustainability of these efforts.